 Clayton State University has partnered with its waste management provider to assist the campus in piloting a new Single Stream Recycling (SSR) program.
 This program is designed to promote responsible resource management and to reduce waste costs.

 In May 2011, the Student Center (renamed Edgewater Hall) and the Student Activity Center buildings were selected to pilot the program.
-As of June 2014, there are fourteen (14) buildings participating in the single stream recycling program.
+As of June 2016 all campus buildings are participating in the single stream recycling program.
 Single stream recycling allows participants in these buildings to co-mingle all their recyclables into single containers for collection, processing and remarketing.

 Acceptable Recyclable Items: